cbenge509/typos_field_experiment/pelican-site/content/final_project.md

 The purpose of this study is to assess the impact, *if any*, on the perceived intelligence of authors’ who make spelling errors in social media posts.
 If the perception of author intelligence is significantly perturbed by such error, it will be useful to know if particular categories of error are more or less deleterious.
 We will leave outside the scope of this experiment the concern of whether a correlation between spelling error and measured intelligence exists as we are interested only in the potential causal relationship between written error and perception of intelligence.

 Our potential outcomes is stated as follows: We compare the average perceived level of intelligence of writers of social media posts when either typographical or phonological spelling errors are made in the post, to what would have happened had the post contained no errors.
 Since we can only measure one potential outcome (no error, typographical, or phonological), we adopt a pre-test/post-test control group study design (ROXO).
 In this design, we first randomize participants at the start of the study by allowing each participant an equal chance of being assigned to Control, Typographical, or Phonological.
-Next, all participants are measured on one post (details of measurement below) in order to establish a pre-treatment baseline across all individuals.
+Next, all participants are measured on one post (identical for all groups, and containing no errors -- more details of measurement below) in order to establish a pre-treatment baseline across all individuals.
 Each group is then subjected to their particular treatment for 5 more posts (Control receives posts with no error, Typographical receives posts with only what's deemed typographical error, and Phonological receives only what's deemed phonological error).
 We then measure the participants responses after each post.
+Our null and alternative hypotheses are stated as follows:

+H0: In a comparison of individuals, those who are exposed to either treatment (typographical or phonological errors) will not view its author as less intelligent than those exposed to control (no errors).

+H1: In a comparison of individuals, those who are exposed to either treatment (typographical or phonological errors) will view its author as less intelligent than those exposed to control (no errors).

 In order to establish that our randomization processed worked correctly, we perform a covariate balance check using the R package "cobalt".
 We check all covariantes not related to the pretreatment (this will be done later with a placebo test), including demographic information, and how often individuals in each group reads and writes social media posts.
 This check measures raw differences in proportion for categorical variables across the control and treatment groups.
 For example, for how often an individual reads social media, we have 5 potential levels ("Weekly", "Less than Weekly", "Daily", "More than once a day", and "Prefer not to say").
 The difference in proportion of individuals belonging to these levels is calculated across all three groups.
 There's indication that this raw difference is a [strong predictor](https://cran.r-project.org/web/packages/cobalt/vignettes/cobalt.html#fn6) of potential bias, and that a threshold of 0.1 to 0.25 have been proposed to be satisfactory.
 Our check (see our [analysis notebook](https://github.com/cbenge509/typos_field_experiment/blob/main/R-analysis/final_project.Rmd) for more details) indicates that 36 / 39 levels of our covariates pass the balance check at a threshold level of 0.1, while the remaining 3 pass the level of 0.15.
 Two of these three are levels of how often one reads social media ("Daily" at 0.1575, "More than once a day" at 0.1022), and one is how often one writes social media ("Less than Weekly" at 0.1476).
 All other levels of these variables pass the 0.1 threshold.
 Due to such small differences in only a few levels of two variables, and the fact that all are below or signficantly below the acceptable threshold of 0.25, we believe the covariate balance check passes in our case since.
 Bias in our estimates should not be an issues in terms of including these covariates in our analysis.